Teona: Background

 Teona is a bay filly with a white stripe bred in Ireland by Rabbah Bloodstock.
 As a yearling in October 2019 she was consigned to the Tattersalls sales and was bought for 280,000 guineas by Hugo Merry Bloodstock.
 She entered the ownership of Ali Saeed, and was sent into training with Roger Varian at Newmarket, Suffolk.

 She was from the eighth crop of foals sired by Sea the Stars who won the 2000 Guineas, Epsom Derby and Prix de l'Arc de Triomphe in 2009.
-His other major winners have included Harzand, Taghrooda, Stradivarius, Sea of Class and Sea The Moon.
+His other major winners have included Baaeed, Harzand, Taghrooda, Stradivarius, Sea of Class and Sea The Moon.
 Teona's dam Ambivalent was a top-class racemare whose wins included the Pretty Polly Stakes and the Middleton Stakes.
 She was a half-sister to the dam of the Prix de l'Abbaye winner Total Gallery and, as a descendant of the broodmare Meinhart, she was also distantly related to the Grand National winner Lord Gyllene.